EGM: Efficient Visual Grounding Language Models: Method

-An example of vanilla grounding is shown on the bottom left of Figure~\ref{fig:method}.
+An example of vanilla grounding is shown on the middle left of Figure~\ref{fig:method}.
 For the text prompt `vase with handle', the answer involves a reasoning process that analyzes the distinct feature of the target vase compared with others.

 \textbf{Amodal Grounding.} Unlike vanilla grounding, there is no off-the-shelf data for training that provides both the text prompt and the corresponding amodal bounding box.
 To bridge the gap, we use a proprietary VLM to generate a more detailed description of the target object that can uniquely specify it in the existing amodal segmentation datasets, such as COCO-Amodal~\cite{zhu2017semantic} and TAO-Amodal~\cite{hsieh2023tracking}.
 We further conduct a verification step on the generated prompts to remove the noisy ones.
-We denote the generated dataset so far as $\mathcal{D}_{T}$.
+We denote this generated dataset as $\mathcal{D}_{T}$.

-Once we obtain the text prompt associated with the amodal bounding box, we generate the reasoning process via the same pipeline as introduced for vanilla grounding.
+Once we obtain the text prompt associated with the amodal bounding box, we next generate the reasoning process via the same pipeline.
 The only difference is that, in addition to locating the target object, the reasoning should also involve: 1) what object(s) are causing the occlusion; 2) what this object's complete unoccluded shape looks like; 3) in which direction(s) and how much the visible parts should be extended to recover the complete object.
-An example of generated reasoning data for amodal grounding is shown on the bottom right of Figure~\ref{fig:method}.
-The question is to predict the amodal bounding box of the tiger behind the fallen log on the right.
+An example of generated reasoning data for amodal grounding is shown on the middle right of Figure~\ref{fig:method}.
+The task is to predict the amodal bounding box of the tiger behind the fallen log on the right.
 The reasoning process thus involves `the fallen log in front is causing the occlusion', `the complete shape of the tiger includes its full torso, legs, and tail', and `to recover the full object, extend downward from the visible part considerably'.
 This process yields the final amodal grounding dataset with reasoning $\mathcal{D}_{A}$.
 Additional details are provided in Appendix~\ref{app:detailsftdata}.